Last updated 18 July 2016

 The practice consists of:

-- Three GP partners (two male and one female)
+- Three GP partners (three male)

-- Two salaried GPs (one male and one female)
+- Two salaried GPs (two female)

 - Two practice nurses (both female)